Sterling Infrastructure, Inc. Common Stock

 Bearish

-- Extreme Valuation Premium: With a trailing P/E of 32.23x and a forward P/E of 26.88x, the stock trades at a significant premium to typical industrial/construction peers.
-Its P/E has expanded from a low of 5.50x in 2022, pricing in near-perfect execution and leaving no room for error.
+- Extreme Valuation Premium: With a trailing PE of 32.23x and a forward PE of 32.71x, STRL trades at a significant premium to typical industrials/construction peers.
+This valuation has expanded from historical levels of 11-18x, leaving little room for error and making the stock vulnerable to multiple compression.

 STRL Technical Analysis